IBM-Cloud/openshift4-lab/getting-started/access_cluster_cli.md

     oc get projects
     ```

+1. Make sure you're connected to your project

+    ```bash
+    oc project <name-of-your-project>
+    ```

+    > Your project name starts with `lab-` and includes your last name.

 You've completed the getting started!
 Let's recap -- in this section, you:

-* Connected your local CLI to a running OpenShift cluster on IBM Cloud
+You connected your local CLI to a running OpenShift cluster on IBM Cloud.